bluetoothStrawberry/blackfield/README.md

 ```
 ![](images/collector.png)

-The account `support@blackfield.local` can change `audit2020@blackfield.local` password.
-Because it has the `ForceChangePassword` on the target account.
+The account `support@blackfield.local` can change `audit2020@blackfield.local` password because it has the `ForceChangePassword` on the target account.

 ![](images/forcechangepassword.png)